Qwen2020/Webflow/tables/README.md

 ## Licensing ###

-Unathorized use, modication, or distrubiton of this script is not permitted while in a Beta, please contact me if you'd like to use this.
+Unathorized use, modication, or distrubiton of this script is not permitted while in a Beta (Below V1), please contact me if you'd like to use this.